Patell, Cyrus. Cosmopolitanism and the Literary Imagination. Springer, 2015.

 Patell, Cyrus.
 Emergent US literatures: from multiculturalism to cosmopolitanism in the late twentieth century.
 NYU Press, 2014.

 Patell, Cyrus RK.
 Rolling Stones' Some Girls.
 Vol. 81.
 A&C Black, 2011.

-Negative Liberties: Morrison, Pynchon, and the Problem of Liberal Ideology.
+Patell, Cyrus RK.
+Negative liberties: Morrison, Pynchon, and the problem of liberal ideology.
 Duke University Press, 2001.

 Patell, Cyrus R. K., and Bryan Waterman, eds.
 The Cambridge Companion to the Literature of New York.
 Cambridge University Press, 2010.